New safety standard

 Consequently, the composition of the Foldy foldable scaffolds will change; small stabilizers, handrails and toeboards have to be added to the existing Foldy-assembly in order to comply with the new EN-1004-1 standard.

 Custers can offer you the components to update your existing Custers mobile towers to the new EN 1004-1 standard.
-We are actually updating all assemblies as well as instruction manuals.

 If you have any questions about the new EN 1004-1 standard and its impact on your scaffolding, please contact us.
 We are more than happy to help you!